BioProBench: A Corpus and Benchmark for Biological Protocol Reasoning in Autonomous Science: Experiments

 \subsection{ProAgent Performance Analysis}

 To validate the effectiveness of the BioProCorpus as a solution to the identified failures, we evaluated ProAgent on both our benchmark and an external dataset.

 \paragraph{Performance on BioProBench.} As detailed in Figure~\ref{fig:proagent-results}, grounding a capable LLM with our corpus via RAG yields substantial performance gains.
-In PQA, ProAgent increases accuracy by 15 points to 85.08\%.
-In ERR, it achieves an F1-score of 81.9\%, markedly improving upon the baseline's 59.27\%.
-Most critically, for the GEN task, ProAgent raises Step Recall (SR) from 42.8\% to 62.24\%, directly mitigating the key failure mode of step omission.
+In PQA, ProAgent increases accuracy by 15 points to \textbf{85.08\%}.
+In ERR, it achieves an F1-score of \textbf{81.9\%}, markedly improving upon the baseline's 59.27\%.
+Most critically, for the GEN task, ProAgent raises Step Recall (SR) from 42.8\% to \textbf{62.24\%}, directly mitigating the key failure mode of step omission.
 These gains strongly validate that BioProCorpus provides the necessary knowledge to enhance procedural fidelity and reduce hallucinations.
 However, while ProAgent marks a significant advancement, its performance is not perfect.
-For instance, a SR of 62.24\% in the GEN task, while a 19-point improvement, still indicates that nearly 38\% of necessary steps are omitted, highlighting that challenges in generating fully complete and accurate long-form protocols persist even when grounded with a high-quality corpus.
+For instance, an SR of 62.24\% in the GEN task, while a 19-point improvement, still indicates that nearly 38\% of necessary steps are omitted, highlighting that challenges in generating fully complete and accurate long-form protocols persist even when grounded with a high-quality corpus.

-\paragraph{Generalization on External Benchmarks.} To assess the broader utility of BioProCorpus, we evaluated ProAgent on 108 protocol-related questions from the LAB-Bench benchmark~\citep{laurent2024lab}, an out-of-distribution (OOD) task.
-Without RAG, the base model achieved 60\% accuracy.
-After integrating the BioProBench RAG module, accuracy rose to 64\%.
-This 4\% absolute improvement on an OOD task underscores the robust and transferable knowledge contained within our corpus, demonstrating its value as a foundational resource.
+\paragraph{Generalization on External Benchmarks.} To assess the broader utility of BioProCorpus, we evaluated ProAgent on \textbf{108} protocol-related questions from the LAB-Bench benchmark~\citep{laurent2024lab}, an out-of-distribution (OOD) task.
+Given the limited size of this subset, these results serve primarily as preliminary indicators of transferability rather than definitive proof of broad generalization—a limitation that further underscores the necessity of the large-scale BioProBench.
+Without RAG, the base model achieved 56\% accuracy.
+After integrating the BioProBench RAG module, accuracy rose to \textbf{67\%}.
+This 11\% absolute improvement on an OOD task underscores the robust and transferable knowledge contained within our corpus, demonstrating its value as a foundational resource.